Bootlegg/Orbit/README.md

 # Orbit
 Solving orbital problems numerically.
 ## nbody problem.
-Simulation of Earth, Sun, Mars, Mercury and Venus.
+Simulation of Earth, Sun, Mars, Mercury, Jupiter and Venus.
+Currently the time step is loaded from a fortran module.
+The fortran module is converted to be callable within Python from f2py.
+In the future the numerical steps will be made in fortran to compare speed against NumPy.
 Based on real parameters(mass, orbit speed) from Wikipedia.
 ###Simulation
 ![Orbit.png](https://github.com/Bootlegg/Orbit/blob/master/Orbit.png)